pengineered/pengineered.github.io/about/about.md

 Hi!
 I'm Justin.
 Please do excuse the poor lanyard-work.

-As a doofus, daydreamer, and incoming [North Avenue Trade School](http://www.gatech.edu "Georgia Tech") freshman, I'll be documenting [my attempts to learn physics the hard way](/projects), or [anything else](/blog) that comes to mind.
+As a doofus, daydreamer, and incoming [North Avenue Trade School](http://www.gatech.edu "Georgia Tech") freshman, I'll be documenting [my tragic attempts to learn physics the hard way](/projects), or [anything else](/blog) that comes to mind.

 #####Note: This website is currently under construction.
 I promise that I'll cough up more about myself later.